-''' /<path-to-your-exec>/python /your-project/some-file.py --batch-runner --taskif the batch job should run the MyTask.
+if the batch job should run the MyTask.
 The implementation of the abstract functions is responsible for creating an running the executable file and writing the log of the job into appropriate locations.
-You can use the functions create_executable_wrapper and get_log_file_dir to get the needed information.
+You can use the functions create\executable\wrapper and get\log\file\dir to get the needed information.